Finite-Length Analyses for Source and Channel Coding on Markov Chains: Introduction

+For asymptotic analyses of the large deviation and the moderate deviation regimes, we derive the characterizations\footnote{For the large deviation regime, we only derive the characterizations up to the critical rate.} by using our finite-length achievability and converse bounds, which implies that our finite-length bounds are tight in the large deviation regime and the moderate deviation regime.
 We also derive the second order rate.
 Although the second order rate can be derived by application of the central limit theorem to the information spectrum bound, the variance involves the limit with respect to the block length because of memory.
 In this paper, we derive a single letter form of the variance by using the conditional R\'enyi entropy for transition matrices\footnote{An alternative way to derive a single letter characterization of the variance for the Markov chain was shown in \cite[Lemma 20]{tomamichel:13}.
 It should be also noted that a single letter characterization can be derived by using the fundamental matrix \cite{kemeny-snell-book}.
 The single letter characterization of the variance in \cite[Section VII]{hayashi:08} and \cite[Section III]{hayashi:09} has an error, which is corrected in this paper.}.